 The mountains I wanted to see usually "appear and disappear" depending on the weather.
 The first time I strolled around the manicured tea plantations of Nyabihu, I was awestruck by the view of Sabyinyo, Bisoke and Karisimbi.
 When I returned to the same area months later, none of those mountains was visible.

 Similarly, last time I visited the Twin Lakes area, I was astonished by the view of Muhabura and Gahinga.
 This time round, the two volcanoes could not be seen.
 Hopefully, on the day of my scheduled Muhabura hike next month, the rest of the volcanoes, the Twin Lakes and the surrounding landscape in Rwanda, Uganda and DR Congo will be visible.

 Lake Burera is higher altitude wise.
 A drone shot of the two lakes will give you an impression that Burera pours its content into Ruhondo.
 Turns out, the former indeed feeds her twin sister via a straw, the pipeline set up to drive the hydropower plant’s turbine.
 Apart from this inclined pipeline, nothing else connects the two lakes physically.

 The author is currently visiting all 30 districts of Rwanda.
-His tour of Musanze is sponsored by The Peakspot Lodge, My Hill Ecolodge, Crema Cafe, Volcanoes Residence, Migano Hotel, Ndaza Escape and Beyond the Gorillas Experiences (BGE).
+His tour of Musanze is sponsored by The Peakspot Lodge, My Hill Ecolodge, Crema Cafe, Volcanoes Residence, Migano Hotel, Ndaza Escape, Exposure and Beyond the Gorillas Experiences (BGE).